LAB OR IN-SCHOOL - GRADES 3 - 5

 Fish Printing (Gyotaku) and Fish Anatomy (Project O Lab or In-School)

 Originating in Japan and China in the 1800's, fish printing served a practical purpose as fishermen used it to preserve a record of their catch.
 Since then, fish printing has been practiced as a form of art.
 In this STEAM lesson, students learn about fish form and function, then make their own fish prints on paper or t-shirts.
+Project Oceanology t-shirts may be available for an additional cost.
+Please inquire if interested.

 Experiments and Engineering Challenges